JiangYuLab/CNVcaller/README.md

 The following software must be installed on your machine:
 * Perl5+ : tested with version 5.10.1
 * samtools : tested with version 1.3 (using htslib 1.3)
-* R : tested with version 3.2.3
+* Python : tested with version 3.6
-* mclust (R package): tested with version 5.2.3
-* blat : tested with version v36x1 (Optinal, in order to generate your own duplicated window record file)
+* blasr : tested with version 5.2 (Optinal, in order to generate your own duplicated window record file)

 ### Installation
 Clone the `CNVcaller` git:</br>